apache/openwhisk-wskdebug/README.md

 <a name="hit-condition"></a>
 ### Hit condition

 If an action is invoked frequently but you only want to catch certain invocations, such as ones you control, you can set a condition to limit when the debugger should be invoked using `-c` or `--condition`.
-This must be a javascript expression which will be evaluated agains the input parameters.
+This must be a javascript expression which will be evaluated against the input parameters.

 For example, with a condition like this: